TEAMMATES/teammates/docs/staticAnalysis.md

 ### CLI

-You can use use Gradle to run tests, and obtain the coverage data with `jacocoReport` task, i.e:
+You can use Gradle to run tests and obtain the coverage data with `jacocoReport` task, i.e:
 ```sh
 ./gradlew appengineRun ciTests
 ./gradlew jacocoReport appengineStop